zasd123/meatbar/README.md

     -Provisioning of infrastructure
     -Hot-swap deployment of new images to the ECS task

-Changes I would make given more time/resources:

-    - AWS WAF to better monitor and control the traffic that reaches the endpoint
-    - Res

 DEPLOYMENT
 Pre-requisites:
     - A terraform client and Docker daemon/desktop installed locally